nakasendo/nakasendo/doc/nakasendo/docs/Primitives.md

 Symmetric encryption refers to a type of encryption where the same secret key is used to encrypt and decrypt a message.
 Therefore, if two parties can create a shared secret such as using Diffie-Hellman described above, they can use symmetric encryption and share ciphertexts over unsecure communication channels securely.
 Some common symmetric encryption schemes include the Data Encryption Standard (DES), Rivest Cipher 4 (RC4), or Advanced Encryption Standard (AES).
 In practice, DES and RC4 are no longer used.

-The most secure symmetric encryption standard is the authenticated encrpytion with AES 256-bit and HMAC and been chosen as the standard in the SDK software for this reason.
-This encryption includes the HMAC of the plaintext message in the encryption of the plaintext, such that after decryption, the reciever can verify that the message was not compromised in transmission.
+The most secure symmetric encryption standard is the authenticated encryption with AES 256-bit and HMAC and been chosen as the standard in the SDK software for this reason.
+This encryption includes the HMAC of the plaintext message in the encryption of the plaintext, such that after decryption, the receiver can verify that the message was not compromised in transmission.

 **Code Examples**